 Privacy requests received

-Under the California Privacy Rights Act of 2020 (CPRA), Consumers who are California residents have personal data rights, including the right to access, correct, delete, and stop the sale or sharing of personal data.
-Although the CPRA only provides these choices to California residents,
+Under the California Consumer Privacy Act (CCPA), Consumers who are California residents have personal data rights, including the right to access, correct, delete, and stop the sale or sharing of personal data.
+Although the CCPA only provides these choices to California residents,

 Of course, if you do exercise any of these rights,